harshau007/alg-website/README.md

-# Custom Linux Distro Website
+# Arka Linux GUI Website

 This repository contains the source code for the website of Arka Linux GUI based on Arch Linux.
 The website is built using Next.js and Tailwind CSS.